 The Model Catalog is a centralized hub for viewing and managing all AI providers and models within your organization.
-It serves as the evolution of Virtual Keys, providing a more powerful and streamlined way to control your AI resources.
-It abstracts raw API keys and scattered environment variables into governed Provider Integrations and Models.
+It abstracts raw API keys and scattered environment variables into governed Provider Integrations and Models, giving you complete control over how your teams access and use AI.

 Upgrading from Virtual Keys